MaksymT17/aquamarine/readme.txt

 set of Comparison classes, which responsible to identify difference between images, and store it in appropriate form(currently: matrix).
 Async calls are in use to reduce load between available CPU threads.
-Multi threading needed in different forms, for example when ams between images started, at the same time extraction of data for next image - also can be started, in case for example "Detection of movement" where pattern require to check set of images more than 2.
+Multi threading needed in different forms, for example when recognitions between images started, at the same time extraction of data for next image - also can be started, in case for example "Detection of movement" where pattern require to check set of images more than 2.